isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/conf-checkin-file-close.md

+---
+title: Configure prompt to check in a file on close
+description: Learn how to Configure prompt to check in a file on close
+---

 # Configure prompt to check in a file on close {#id222HC040PE8}

 When the user tries to close a file that is opened in the Web Editor using the **Close** button on the file's tab or the **Close**option in the Options menu, a dialog appears if the file has unsaved data or an unsaved version.
 The user is prompted to unlock the file if it is locked.